 We then modeled density λt(s) at time t and site s (within units numbers per meter, i.e., where distances are measured along a one-dimensional stream reach) as a log-linked linear regression model with components representing the effect of measured habitat variables, as well as otherwise unexplained spatial, spatio-temporal, and independent variation.
 [Add ecological or sampling justification for each term in Eq.
 1, and use opportunity to introduce notation in text prior to equation].
 We therefore specify:

-lnλt(s)=xsγ+ εs+ δt+ νts+αt(s)+ln⁡(φi,t) (1)
+lnλt(s)=xsγ+ εs+ δt+ νts+αt(s) (1)

-where xs is a row-vector of measured variables affecting abundance (which includes an intercept term) and γ is the estimated impact of these variables on log-abundance, εs is spatial variation, δt is temporal variation, νts is spatio-temporal variation, αts is overdispersion that is independent among sites and years (i.e., the nugget in a geostatistical model), and ln⁡(φi,t) is the offset for length of stream sampled (length of survey / 100 m) so all abundances are relative to fish per 100 m of stream length.
+where xs is a row-vector of measured variables affecting abundance (which includes an intercept term) and γ is the estimated impact of these variables on log-abundance, εs is spatial variation, δt is temporal variation, νts is spatio-temporal variation, and αts is overdispersion that is independent among sites and years (i.e., the nugget in a geostatistical model).

-Finally, we modeled counts assuming that each individual is equally likely to be captured in a given pass.
+Finally, we modeled counts cd,ts for depletion pass d (d∈{1,2,3}), site and year assuming that each individual is equally likely to be captured in a given depletion pass.
 This assumption results in a Poisson distribution for the first pass:

-cp=1,ts~Poisson(p×λts) (2a)
+cd=1,ts~Poisson(pt(s)×λts×φi,t) (2a)

-where p is the probability that each individual present at site s and time t will be captured.
-The second and third passes are then dependent upon not being captured in the earlier passes:
+where φi,t is the offset for length of stream sampled (length of survey / 100 m) so all abundances are relative to fish per 100 m of stream length, and pt(s) is the probability that each individual present at site s and time t will be captured (this probability potentially varies among sites and years).
+Catches in the second and third passes are then dependent upon not being captured in the earlier passes:

-cp=2,ts~Poisson((1-p)×p×λts) (2b)
+cd=2,ts~Poisson((1-pt(s))×pt(s)×λts×φi,t) (2b)

 and

-cp=3,ts~Poisson(1-p2×p×λts) (2c)
+cd=3,ts~Poisson(1-pt(s)2×pt(s)×λts×φi,t) (2c)

+In the following, we include variation in detectability among sites and years:

+pts=1-exp-exp⁡(μp+ηts) (2d)

-exp⁡exp⁡This detection probability is estimated simultaneously with parameters representing spatial and spatio-temporal variation in density λt(s).
+where Eq.
+2d represents a complementary-log-log (“cloglog”) link function for detection probability, given parameter μp representing average detection probability, and unexplained variation ηts~N(0,ση2), where ση2 is an estimated parameter governing the magnitude of variation in detectability among sites and years.
+Detectability parameters (μp, ση2, and ηts) are estimated simultaneously with parameters representing spatial and spatio-temporal variation in density λt(s).
 Refer to table 1 for summary descriptions of all model parameters.

 Spatio-temporal correlations on a stream network